 Oscar Style Steak

-Whether you order a New York Strip, ribeye, or filet mignon, we highly recommend asking for it Oscar Style – topped with jumbo lump crab, asparagus and bearnaise sauce.
+At Saltwater Grill, whether you order a New York Strip, ribeye, or filet mignon, we highly recommend asking for it Oscar Style.
+It is topped with jumbo lump crab, asparagus, and bearnaise sauce.
 It makes an already great piece of meat even better.

 New Orleans Style Shrimp & Grits

 We were not aware New Orleans-style barbecue butter existed until it was served on jumbo gulf shrimp and topped with bacon.
 The dish was a great surprise, even before tasting the cream stone-ground grits and French bread on the side.

 We feel compelled to give a shout-out to one of the great drinks from Saltwater Grill’s extensive bar.
 The Bahama Mama has coconut rum, crème de banana, pineapple juice, and cranberry juice.
 No one will judge if you decide to count it towards your daily serving of fruits.